enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 ## 3. Create three Lambda functions

 Next, you will create three Lambda functions.
-First, navigate to **Lambda** in the console (again ensuring you are still in the correct region) and click **Create a function**
+First, navigate to **Lambda** in the console (again ensuring you are still in the correct region - Ireland) and click **Create a function**

 ![Create Lambda function](images/create-lambda-function.png)